-Children under the age of 13 are legally deemed incapable of consenting to sexual activity and therefore all incidences of sexual behaviour involving children under 13 should be considered as a potential criminal or child protection matter.
+Children under the age of 13 are legally deemed incapable of consenting to sexual activity and therefore all incidents of any sexual activity involving children under 13 should be considered as a potential criminal and/or child protection matter.

-Practitioners should be aware of the risk that the child may be at risk of Sexual Exploitation.
+Practitioners should be aware of the risk that a boy or girl who is sexually active may be at risk of Sexual Exploitation.

 In assessing the nature of any particular behaviour, it is essential to look at the facts of the actual relationship between those involved.
-Power imbalances are very important and can occur through differences in size, age and development and where gender, sexuality, race and levels of sexual knowledge are used to exert such power.
+Power imbalances are very important and can include differences in size, age and development, as well as situations where gender, sexuality, race and levels of sexual knowledge are used to exert such power.
 (Of these, age may be a key indicator, e.g. a 15 year old girl and a 25 year old man).
 There will also be an imbalance of power if the young person's sexual partner is in a position of trust in relation to them e.g. teacher, youth worker, carer etc. (and thereby committing an offence under the Sexual Offences Act 2003 irrespective of the age of the victim).
-In the assessment, workers need to include the use of sex for favours e.g. exchanging sex for clothes, CD's, trainers, alcohol, drugs, cigarettes etc.
+In the assessment, workers need to consider the use of sex for favours e.g. exchanging sex for clothes, CD's, trainers, alcohol, drugs, cigarettes etc.

 Young People Under the Age of 13